-I will never forget the first time my eyes met TerriLynn’s, my entire world spun around.
+I will never forget the first time my eyes met TerriLynn’s.
+My entire world spun around.
 Our adventure began on May 19, 2012, at a mutual friend’s wedding.
-I remember standing there, watching her walk towards me, and having this innate feeling that she was someone who was going to change my life.
+I remember standing there, watching her walk towards me.
+And having this innate feeling that she was someone who was going to change my life.

-Photographer Jenna Noelle Photography
+Photography by Jenna Noelle Photography